w3c-ccg/traceability-interop/docs/tutorials/did-web-discovery/README.md

 ## Setup and Configuration

-This tutorial will be picking up where the Access Token Tutorial left off; the quickest way to get set up to work on this tutorial is to:
+This tutorial picks up where the Access Token Tutorial left off; the quickest way to get set up to work on this tutorial is to:

-1. Duplicate the Access Token Tutorial and rename it to DID Web Discovery Tutorial.
+1. Duplicate the `Access Token Tutorial` and rename it to `DID Web Discovery Tutorial`.
-1. Duplicate the Access Token Environment and rename it to DID Web Discovery Environment.
+1. Duplicate the `Access Token Environment` and rename it to `DID Web Discovery Environment`.

 Be sure to activate the new DID Web Discovery Environment by selecting it in the drop-down menu at the top-right of the Postman interface.